deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 1 shows the accuracy of different methods on the ImageNet-LT dataset for long-tail classification, comparing baselines and the proposed DisCL method with various curriculum strategies.
+> Table 1 presents the accuracy of different methods on ImageNet-LT dataset for long-tail classification, comparing various curriculum learning strategies and baselines.

 {{< table-caption >}}